Belgian schools are open. But teachers, left off the vaccine priority list, are rethinking the risks.

 Mansis said he was surveying members about whether to go on strike after a school vacation that began this week.
 Other teachers’ unions have also threatened to strike.

 Italian teachers, too, have expressed frustration at their country’s vaccination plans.
 Italy is offering the Oxford-AstraZeneca vaccine to teachers and other at-risk workers, while directing doses of the Pfizer-BioNTech and Moderna vaccines to elderly populations, for whom the AstraZeneca data is more limited.
-But the main teachers union complained last week that its members should get access to Pfizer and Moderna, which showed 95 percent efficacy in late-stage clinical trials, compared to AstraZeneca’s 70 percent rate.
+But the main teachers union complained last week that its members should get access to Pfizer and Moderna, which showed 95 percent efficacy in late-stage clinical trials, compared with AstraZeneca’s 70 percent rate.

 The immediate spark for teacher discontent in Belgium came earlier this month, when the government announced how it planned to use an upcoming infusion of AstraZeneca doses, which it, like Italy, will target toward people younger than 55.

 Health-care professionals will be first in line.
 Then residents and staff of residential care institutions, such as psychiatric hospitals and rehab centers.
 Then people who have medical conditions that put them at risk for severe covid.
-And then front line police officers, paramedics and soldiers carrying out operations in high-risk areas.
+And then front-line police officers, paramedics and soldiers carrying out operations in high-risk areas.

 The number of people in those categories is probably larger than the number of doses that will be available, policymakers say.
 Teachers want to be included alongside police officers and paramedics, instead of having to wait months longer to be vaccinated alongside the general population.